MdSahil-oss/go-systemd-docker/README.md

 - `Done`: `ps` to make it able to list running process.
 - `Done`: Update `run` to make it able to install & start processes.
 - `Done`: Update GetDockerExecutablePath to find `docker` executable path
-- Add support for other docker run flags and more.
 - Currently CLI downloads and runs docker image but there is no way to prune the downloaded images using this CLI that this CLI Downloaded.
   - Add a sub-cmd `docker` with its following sub-cmds `ls`, `ps`, `rm`, Where
   - `ls` prints the docker images that this CLI has pulled in the system so far and present on the system.
   - `ps` prints the images currently being used.
   - `rm` remove an image or all the images (on `all` flag).
 If the image instance exist on the system then promts user for confirmation.
+- Add support for other docker run flags and more to the `run` sub-cmd.
+  - Add support for only relatable flags (Don't think all flags are needed).
+  - Give user options to add docker run flags either imperatively or declaratively.
 - Try to remove sudo prepending before `sysd`.
 - Update other commands so on.